Upscale Malaysian & Thai delights, known for killer chili crab and satay. A top-tier Southeast Asian spot near Union Square.

-Customers generally have a positive view of the restaurant, often recommending it for its Malaysian and Southeast Asian cuisine.
-Some find it to be an underrated gem, while others consider it a solid option for a nice meal.
+Customers generally have a positive view of the restaurant, often recommending it for its flavorful Malaysian and Thai dishes, though some find it to be on the pricier side.

 Important Note

-"Laut was mentioned as a restaurant option for a visitor seeking brunch recommendations in NYC."
+Positive"Laut was mentioned as a restaurant option for a visitor seeking brunch recommendations in NYC."

 Neutral"This user had a good enough version of Singapore Black Pepper crab at Laut a couple of years ago and is interested in other options."